vaadin/web-components/packages/vaadin-icons/README.md

 [<img src="screenshot.png" width="611" alt="Screenshot of some icons in the Vaadin Icons collection" />](https://vaadin.com/icons)

-[Vaadin Icons](https://vaadin.com/icons) is a set of 600+ icons design for web applications.
+[Vaadin Icons](https://vaadin.com/icons) is a set of 600+ icons designed for web applications.
 Free to use, anywhere!

 Visit **https://vaadin.com/icons** for more information and instructions how to get started using them.